Core Exercises for Men.

 Pallof Press

-Resist cable rotation from side stance
+Resist cable rotation from the side stance

 Train anti-rotation for real-world strength